how to save water

 When do they operate?

-Storm overflows primarily operate as a form of pressure relief valve during times of heavy rainfall.
+Storm overflows primarily operate as a form of pressure relief valve during times of heavy rainfall to protect homes and businesses from flooding caused by wastewater backing up in pipes.
 Whilst storm overflows exist, some may not operate at all for many months whereas others might operate routinely when it rains.

 Storm overflows can also spill during periods of sustained rainfall when the storage within the system is not sufficient to manage the volume of water arriving at the location.